gjbex/Scientific-C-plus-plus/exercises/user_defined_types.md

     ```
  4. In `main()`, create an `std::vector<Atom>` for the first five elements and print each atom’s name, atomic number, and mass.

- ## Bonus Exercise: Complex-Number Class with I/O
+## Exercise 6: Complex-Number Class with I/O

  1. Write a `class Complex` with private members `double re_, im_;` and:
     - Constructors.